Proposals for a road through North-west Nelson

 As early as the 1880s, there were proposals for a road through North-west Nelson in the South Island of New Zealand, to connect the remote settlement of Karamea on the West Coast with the Nelson area.
 Proposals for a route suitable for horse-drawn vehicles from Karamea to Wangapeka, were made in 1868 by the provincial engineer.
 In 1915, a deputation from Nelson lobbied William Fraser, the Minister of Public Works, about the need for a Karamea–Wangapeka road to enable stock to be moved between the regions.
 In 1924, the Karamea Progress League lobbied the Nelson Chamber of Commerce about the urgency of completing a road over the route.
 There was further pressure from farming interests in 1920 and 1924 to build a road over the Wangapeka Track through to Karamea, to permit stock movement between the Nelson and Karamea regions.

 In October 1931, the government indicated a willingness to proceed with a road through north-west Nelson via a different route, along the Heaphy Track.
 However, in 1934 government declined to fund further work.
 In October 1936, Bob Semple, the Minister for Public Works, questioned whether the proposed road was economically viable.
+In 1937, the chairmen of the Buller and Collingwood county councils went to lobby the government in Wellington in support of the road.

 A road through the Wangapeka was proposed again in 1968, but the Minister of Works stated in a letter to the South Island Publicity Association: "The cost of constructing and maintaining a road over the high passes on the Wangapeka route and through badly faulted earthquake shattered country would be prohibitive".

 Proposals to build a road through the Heaphy Track became the subject of public controversy in March 1973.
 The local West Coast and Collingwood population and councils largely supported the road, believing that a complete "tourist circuit" of the South Island would increase the access and popularity of their area.
 A lobby group called “The Organisation to Preserve the Heaphy”, was formed in April 1973.
 Other groups opposed to a road through the Heaphy Track included the Royal Forest and Bird Protection Society, Federated Mountain Clubs and the Nature Conservation Council.

 The Ministry of Works investigated routes for a road between Karamea and Collingwood.
 Three options were outlined to government in September 1973: